ccoutant/dwarf-locations/013-generalize-address-spaces.md

 hand there is nothing in this design which precludes hardware from using swizzled pointers to implement address spaces.

-If address spaces were implemeted by a consumer by swizzling pointers, then there would likely need to be reserved ranges of addresses defined in the ABI which could interfere with other addresses in the system memory.
+If address spaces were implemented by a consumer by swizzling pointers, then there would likely need to be reserved ranges of addresses defined in the ABI which could interfere with other addresses in the system memory.
 That would require the consumer to have special treatment for such values.
-Furthermore, purely swizzled pointer do not capture the semantic differenes of address spaces like context dependence, pointer size, or embedded access patterns.
+Furthermore, purely swizzled pointers do not capture the semantic differences of address spaces like context dependence, pointer size, or embedded access patterns.

 **Insert basic example of OMP mapping to GPU memory.